UBC-FRESH/dbhdistfit/docs/howto/hps_dataset.md

 Use `scripts/prepare_hps_dataset.py` to automate the recipe above.
-The script downloads (or reuses cached) PSP CSVs, filters to first-measurement BAF 12 plots, and writes per-plot tallies plus a manifest.
+The script downloads (or reuses cached) PSP CSVs, filters to first-measurement BAF 12 plots, and writes per-plot tallies plus a manifest, following the data preparation steps documented in the EarthArXiv preprint.

 ```bash
 python scripts/prepare_hps_dataset.py \